 2.1 The Study Area

-This study was conducted in June and July 2025 at the Department of Biological Sciences, Cross River University of Technology, Calabar.
+The study was conducted in June and July 2025 at the Department of Biological Sciences, Cross River University of Technology, Calabar.
 Cross River State is one of the Southern States where a large proportion of onions brought from the Northern States of Nigeria is being stored and sold annually.
 The study area is located in the South–Eastern Nigeria (Longitude 4°-57’N and Latitude 8°-19’E).
 It is characterized by a long rainy season (April to October) and a short dry season (November to March).
 The average monthly temperature ranges from 20 to 30 °C and is lowest in November and December.
 Heat is more severe in January and March.

 2.2 Experimental Design

-The experiment was laid out in a Completely Randomized Block Design with the different fungal isolates serving as the treatments and the various species of onion constituting the block.
+The experiment was laid out in a Randomized Completely Block Design with the different fungal isolates serving as the treatments and the various species of onion constituting the block.
 Each treatment was replicated three times, and the data were analyzed accordingly.

 2.3 Collection of Samples

-White and purple species of onion bulbs showing symptoms of rotting and discolorations were randomly selected from three different markets (in one Local Government Area) in each of the three zones of Cross River State (North, Central, and South): Ogoja (Ishibori market, Abakpa, and Ndok (Cross River, North), Yakurr (Ugep, Mkpani, and Ekori (Cross River, Central) and Calabar (Watt market, Marian, and 8miles (Cross River, South) for microbial analysis.
+White and purple varieties of onion bulbs showing symptoms of rotting and discolorations were randomly selected from three different markets (in one Local Government Area) in each of the three zones of Cross River State (North, Central, and South): Ogoja (Ishibori market, Abakpa, and Ndok (Cross River, North), Yakurr (Ugep, Mkpani, and Ekori (Cross River, Central) and Calabar (Watt market, Marian, and 8miles (Cross River, South) for microbial analysis.

 2.4 Isolation and Identification of Rot-Inducing Fungi

 To isolate the pathogens responsible for the rots on the affected onion bulbs, the bulbs were stripped of their outer dry scales and surface sterilized in 1% sodium hypochlorite solution for 60 seconds (Dimka and Onuegbu, 2010).
 These were then rinsed in three successive changes of sterile distilled water, blotted dry with sterile filter paper (Whatman’s No. 1).
-Small segments of tissue (3 mm³) from the margins of rotted lesions were cut out with a sterile scalpel and plated on the petri dishes containing the PDA.
-The plates were then incubated at room temperature (28 + 10 °C) for 7 days.
-Developing fungal colonies were sub-cultured continuously on fresh (PDA) plates to obtain pure cultures of the isolates.
+Small segments of tissue (3 mm³) from the margins of rotted lesions were cut out with a sterile scalpel and plated on the Petri dishes containing potato dextrose (PDA) medium.
+The plates were incubated at room temperature (28 + 10 °C) for 7 days.
+Developing fungal colonies were sub-cultured continuously on fresh PDA plates to obtain pure cultures of the isolates.
 The pure cultures of the fungal isolates were used for identification based on structural features and morphological characteristics (Barnett and Hunter, 1998; Dugan, 2006).

 2.5 Pathogenicity Test

-Pathogenicity of the isolated fungi was established using (Koch’s Postulate) by testing for their ability to induce rot in healthy (white and purple species) onion bulbs.
+Pathogenicity of the isolated fungi was performed using Koch’s Postulat) by testing for their ability to induce rot in healthy (white and purple) onion bulbs.
 To carry out a pathogenicity test, the bulbs were stripped of their scale leaves.
 The fresh leaf was swabbed with cotton wool soaked in 95% alcohol, then washed twice with distilled water.
 Holes were dug in the bulbs using a 5 mm diameter cork-borer, and the plug was pulled and exchanged with a 3 mm diameter mycelial disc of each of the isolated fungi by placing it at the bottom of the hole to compensate for the thickness of the mycelial disc introduced into the hole.
 The plug was carefully placed, and the wound was sealed with Vaseline to prevent further infection.
 Inoculated bulbs were incubated at room temperature (28 + 10 °C).
 Three replications were prepared for each treatment.
 Control consisted of a sterilized 3 mm (PDA) disc placed in the holes of healthy bulbs.
-The following authors have applied the method: Christensen et al. (1998), Gargouri-Kammoun et al. (2009), Ackuaku and Baidoo (2010), and Udo et al. (2011).
+Methods suggested by different authors were followed in the study (Christensen et al. 1998, Gargouri-Kammoun et al. 2009, Ackuaku and Baidoo 2010 and Udo et al. 2011).
 Inoculated onion bulbs were subsequently observed for rot development.